-30. Although the construction activities are in densely populated areas, there is no vehicular movement within college premises.
+32. Although the construction activities are in densely populated areas, there is no vehicular movement within college premises.
 So the workers involved in construction or repair and PMU/IDGMC inspection activities will not be at risk.
 Apart from the established Occupational Health and Safety (OHS) measures being followed in construction site workers a set of additional measures has to be taken and practiced throughout the daily cycle by teachers/students, each labor, project manager and any involved parties, due to the ongoing pandemic coronavirus situation.
+PPE and other protective gears should have been cleaned and disinfected regularly.
 Workers and employees have been suggested to use proper PPE to protect from COVID-19 as per WHO standards, national circulars and evolving international best practices.